kasra-hosseini/obspyDMT/README.md

 ## Event-based mode

-The following command retrieves actual BHZ seismograms from the IRIS data center that recorded earthquakes of magnitude more than 7.5 that occured from 2014-01-01 until
+Here, we retrieve actual BHZ seismograms from `II` network that recorded earthquakes of magnitude more than 7.5 that occured from 2014-01-01 until
 2015-01-01 (NEIC catalog).
-For this example, we only retrieve stations with station code ``II``, location code ``00`` and channel codes ``BHZ``.
+For this example, only stations with network code ``II``, location code ``00`` and channel codes ``BHZ`` are retrieved:

 ```bash
 obspyDMT --datapath event_based_dir --min_date 2014-01-01 --max_date 2015-01-01 --min_mag 7.5 --event_catalog NEIC_USGS --data_source IRIS --net "II" --loc "00" --cha "BHZ" --preset 100 --offset 1800